 - Keeping them cool in summer and warm in winter

-- Monitoring their health and visiting vet as soon as you notice any changes in their behaviour
+- Monitoring their health and visiting your Greencross vet as soon as you notice any changes in their behaviour

 - Shorter walks – more often

-Just as we give special attention to the nutritional needs of puppies and kittens, dogs and cats in their golden years require a premium quality senior pet food to meet their nutritional needs as they age.
+Just as we give special attention to the nutritional needs of puppies and kittens, dogs and cats in their golden years require a complete and balanced, premium quality senior pet food to meet their nutritional needs as they age.
 Once our pets celebrate their seventh birthday, it is recommended they be transitioned to a premium senior pet food.
 These special foods meet their changing nutritional requirements, gifting them with longevity and wellness into their senior years.
 Many senior diets have ingredients to support joint health and mobility, lower sodium to support kidney health and omega 3s to ensure a healthy skin and coat.
 Chat to your local Greencross Vets for advice on choosing the right diet for your pet.

-One of the easiest way to care for your dog’s teeth is providing a varied diet that promotes chewing and gentle abrasion on the teeth.
+One of the easiest ways to care for your dog’s teeth is to provide a varied diet that promotes chewing and gentle abrasion on the teeth.
 There are dry foods available that are especially formulated for oral hygiene.
 Of course, the best thing to ensure your dog’s teeth are clean is daily brushing and regular health check-ups.
 If you’ve ever had a toothache you understand how painful a sore tooth can be!
 If your dog avoids eating kibble or seems a bit off their food, they may have dental pain.
 Chat to your vet today to learn more.

 Frequent health check-ups

 Taking your dog to the vet for regular check-ups will help to detect problems earlier, resulting in a happier and healthier canine friend.

-What your Greencross Vet will monitor in your senior dog’s examination:
+Some of the areas your Greencross Vets will monitor in your senior dog’s examination: